wagnermarques00/Python/README.md

 1. Operator types with Python
 1. Conditional and looping structures in Python
 1. Manipulating strings with Python
+1. Challenge: Creating a banking system with Python

 ## Studying at the moment:

-- Challenge: Creating a banking system with Python
+- Working with lists in Python